maubanel/GMS2-Space-Rocks/waves/README.md

 Now even though we are off to the left and the top if we go in the opposite direction the rock will trigger `move_wrap()` and go in the other side.
 So we can point the rock to inside the room and come from the top or left.
 We can also point it away from the room and come from the bottom or right hand side.
 Please try and avoid using orthoganal angles such as 0°, 90°, 180° or 270° or any an7 angle within a few degrees of these.
 This will make the rocks move in the same position every time and will not look realistic or correct.

+I find for going the opposite direction that the sprite is not half a height or width away but a full height or width, as some of the sprite may show on the other side first.
+This will take some experimentation.

 ![angle diagram for launching rocks](images/launchAngle.png)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>